appfeel/node-pushnotifications/README.md

 const data = {
     title: 'New push notification', // REQUIRED
     body: 'Powered by AppFeel', // REQUIRED
-    topic: '', // REQUIRED for apn and gcm for ios
+    topic: 'topic', // REQUIRED for apn and gcm for ios
     custom: {
         sender: 'AppFeel',
     },